MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-remote-ssrs.md

 5. Save the changes and close the XML editor.

-## To add an Extension tag to the Data segment in the rsreportserver.conf file
+## Add an Extension tag to the Data segment in the rsreportserver.conf file

+Use the following steps:

 1. On the computer hosting SSRS, locate the file rsreportserver.config in the \Program Files\Microsoft SQL Server\MSRS13.MSSQLSERVER\Reporting Services\ReportServer folder for SQL server 2016.